Description

 History

-Judge Michael J. Scionti currently presides over the Adult Drug Treatment Court (Division “W”) in addition to presiding over Veterans Treatment Court (Division “V”) and Adult Mental Health Treatment Court (Division “M”).
-Judge Scionti has extensive experience in problem-solving courts helping participants who suffer from mental health and substance use disorders, while ensuring the fair and impartial administration of justice.
-The history of the Thirteenth Judicial Circuit’s Drug Court Program reflects steady growth, evolving leadership, and real commitment in addressing drug-related offenses through treatment and rehabilitation.
+Circuit Court Judge Michael J. Scionti currently presides over the Adult Drug Treatment Court (Division “W”) in addition to presiding over Veterans Treatment Court (Division “V”) and Adult Mental Health Treatment Court (Division “M”).
+Judge Scionti has extensive experience presiding over problem-solving courts that help participants suffering from mental health and/or substance use disorders, while ensuring the fair and impartial administration of justice.